tobyjamesthomas/tex2pdf/README.md

 Add [tex2pdf.vim](./tex2pdf.vim) to your `~/.vimrc` and Vim will run this script automatically every time you save a .tex file.

-Useful if you want to write LaTeX in the student environment / terminal and not rely on third-party apps to preview them.
+Useful if you want to write LaTeX in the student environment and not rely on third-party apps to preview them.

 **Important:** Follow the steps below, specifically 5 and 6, to ensure that your files are password protected.